 Sure, you could simply stick a second camera behind and take photos of the menus, but that’s quite a bit of setup to get good-looking captures.
 It means controlled lighting and managing reflections.
 And it’s more steps of post-processing.

 I knew there must be a better way to capture it.
 USB doesn’t work–cameras don’t usually output any actual image data that way.
 But HDMI does.
 Rather than output the HDMI from the camera to a TV or display, I wanted something that could intercept that signal and send it to a computer.
+There are devices that do just that: capture the HDMI output of a camera or laptop and turn it into a USB signal that a computer can work with.
+They’re especially useful for livestreaming games or using a camera as a webcam, but they also happen to be good for capturing menu system screenshots.

-I finally found a solution I’m very happy with: using a Magewell USB Capture HDMI.
+The solution I’m very happy with: using a Magewell USB Capture HDMI.
 It’s a small box.
 On one end you connect it via a USB cable to your computer.
 On the other, you use an HDMI cable that goes into your camera’s HDMI port (if it has one).

 Functionally, it’s been a perfect solution for what I want to do.
 But there’s one aspect where it’s less than ideal: price.
-With a MSRP of $299, it only makes sense if you’re using it a lot.
+With an MSRP of $299, it only makes sense if you’re using it a lot.
 There appear to be cheaper alternatives, but customer ratings on them suggested they gave mixed results.
 The Magewell has worked without a hitch for me and by all accounts for many others.

 Magewell USB Capture HDMI Compatibility